-Are children in alternative provision or independent education establishments eligible for Pupil Premium?
+Are children in alternative provision or independent education establishments eligible for funding?

-For children in highly funded alternative provision, independent education or other nonmainstream schools there will be no automatic allocation, especially where this provision is already highly funded by the local authority.
-However, in exceptional circumstances we are happy to consider applications for Pupil Premium funding by submitting an application, to the Virtual School Head.
+For children in highly funded alternative provision, independent education or other nonmainstream schools there will be no automatic allocation.
+Applications can be made via the Personal Education Plan as outlined above.
+Exceptional applications should be discussed with the Virtual School Head.
 There should be a discussion about what provision is being delivered and what would be provided in addition to that in accordance with the child's Personal Education Plan, if the pupil premium funding was passed on to the non-mainstream education setting.